 Eds.
 Marion Gibson, Shelley Trower, Garry Tregidga.
 (London: Routledge, 2012) 130-41.
 “Crosses, Cloaks and Globes: Women’s Material Culture of Mourning on the Brittany Coast

 ” in Women and Things: Gendered Material Practices, 1750-1950.

 Edited by Maureen Daly Goggin and Beth Fowkes Tobin, Ashgate, 2009.
 Roundtable on Teaching “Work” as an Interdisciplinary First-Year College Seminar

 .
 Published by The University of Iowa in Iowa Journal of Cultural Studies

 “Barbizon Painters” in John Merriman and Jay Winter, eds., Encyclopedia of Europe: 1789-1914

 (New York: Charles Scribner’s Sons) 2006.
 “Millet’s Milkmaids” Nineteenth-Century Art Worldwide,

 2/1, Winter 2003.

-Projects“A Dwelling Perspective and the Roar of the Atlantic: Elodie La Villette’s Ecocritical Painting” Abstract accepted (10/11/17) for placement in Eds.
+“Gleaning the Tideline: Elodie La Villette’s Ecocritical Painting” draft submitted July, 2018 for publication in Eds.
 Dewey Hall and Jillmarie Murphy, Gendered Ecologies and Transnational Women Writers, 1830-1930.

 “Coastal Visual Culture and Postcolonial Ecocriticism in Brittany” special issue of Nottingham French Studies, ed.
 Dr. Heather Williams Canolfan Uwchefrydiau Cymreig a Cheltiadd Prifysgol Cymru/ University of Wales Centre for Advanced Welsh and Celtic Studies, for the December 2020 volume: ‘New Dialogues: Breton Literature as World Literature.’